Photo: WFP/Arete/Patrick Meinhardt/2023

 Conflict

-The violent conflict in Sudan is fueling a massive displacement crisis, including an influx of more than 600,000 refugees and returnees into South Sudan.
-As the war continues, people continue to flee with up to 2,000 people crossing the border into South Sudan every day.
+The violent conflict in Sudan is fueling a massive displacement crisis, including an influx of more than 830,000 refugees and returnees into South Sudan.
+WFP has supported more than 620,000 of them with fortified biscuits, food, cash and nutrition support.

 LEARN MORE ABOUT THE CRISIS IN SUDAN AND WFP’S RESPONSE